 If you have a dream or ambition that you think you can’t afford to follow then think again.
-The People’s Fund is here to help people, no matter how young or old they are, to make the best of their lives they can.
+The People’s Fund is here to help people over 16 years old to make the best of their lives.
 As long as you live in Walsall and are in receipt of a means tested benefit, you can apply for up to £300 to help you achieve your personal goals, achievements, dreams or aspirations.

 To help you think about what you could use your grant for, we have suggested some themes:

 This list is for guidance.
 If there is something else you would like to spend the grant on please let us know in the application.

 The grant is there to help you get started in pursuing your dream.
 You can use it to pay for equipment, course and training fees, books, study aids, childcare, exam costs, membership fees etc.

 Who can apply?

 To qualify for a grant you need to be receiving a means tested benefit and not have savings of over £500.
 You will also need to have a bank account.
 If you haven’t got one don’t worry, one of our team will point you in the right direction to get one set up.

 A maximum grant of £300 per household can be allocated each year eg two applications for £150 or one of £300.
 Only one application per person will be accepted every three years.